jediq/skinnyFE/src/main/documentation/docs/GettingStarted.md

 ##Example 2 : Using a resource

 We'll be pulling our resources from [http://jsonplaceholder.typicode.com](http://jsonplaceholder.typicode.com), a free online set of JSON endpoints for developers and testers.
-To render the posts resource our `config.json` needs to look like :
+To render the posts resource our files needs to look like :

+#####config.json
 ```
 {
   "port":8027,